 With so many games featuring dogs, there’s quite a lot to choose from.
 Some titles are virtual pet simulators, letting you imagine what life would be like if you were a dog owner.
 While a few of these are just lovely games that feature dogs in the starring role.
 After all, life as a dog seems pretty chill, so why not play as one in one of the many games in our list of the best dog games for Switch and mobile.

-When you are finished here, be sure to take a walk through our many other great guides, covering the best Switch board games, the best Switch games, the best Switch simulation games, and the best Switch RPGs.
+When you are finished here, be sure to take a walk through our many other great guides, covering the best cat games, the best Switch board games, the best Switch games, the best Switch simulation games, and the best Switch RPGs.

 Here’s our guide to the best dog games on Switch and mobile: